 Every growing company needs software.
 Technology is what drives efficiencies that lead to greater

-profit, and therefore most corporations will turn to creating proprietary software to sharpen their
+profit, and therefore most corporations will turn to create proprietary software to sharpen their

 But when software is not your core competency, you look to outsource the development of your grand